 Before you re-wire the motor for 208-240V power you must first install a 230V contactor box assembly (CNS-WA-014).
 The contactor box assembly that comes with your saw is only rated for 110-120V power and it is not compatible with the motor in the 208-240V configuration.
-To use 208-240V power, you must purchase a SawStop 230V contactor box assembly.
+To use 208-240V power, you must purchase a SawStop 230V contactor box assembly and follow the installation instructions that are provided with it.